 Cancer is a major burden of disease, affecting the lives of tens of millions on a global scale.
 A hallmark feature of nearly all cancer cells is their altered metabolism of glucose compared to non-cancerous cells.
 Relative to most normal cells, cancer cells use a greater proportion of incoming glucose for non-oxidative purposes including the production of building blocks for cell division (lipid, DNA and protein), rather than oxidative pathways that produce carbon dioxide (CO2) in mitochondria.
 The goal of this proposal is to develop anticancer molecules that change cancer cell glucose metabolism to be more like that of non-cancerous cells.
 We have identified a small molecule that increases glucose oxidation and selectively kills cancer cells in vitro and in mice.
 The aim of this project is to generate new derivatives with enhanced activity and drug-like properties.
 The new compounds will be evaluated for anticancer activity in various cancer cell lines.

 Flavones and isoflavones are two structurally related large and diverse groups of natural compounds with broad spectra of biological activities including antioxidant, anticancer, antiviral and anti-inflammatory properties.
 They are recognized as “privileged” medicinal chemistry molecular frameworks because they are commonly found in biologically active compounds that show drug-like characteristics.
 Rottlerin is a flavonoid isolated from the fruits of a medicinal plant, \Malloutus philippensis.
-Our group has reported the successful synthesis of rottlerin via the acid-catalyzed reaction of 5,7,8-trimethoxyflavene.
+Our group has reported the successful synthesis of rottlerin via the acid-catalysed reaction of 5,7,8-trimethoxyflavene.
 A number of projects are available in this area focussing on the design and synthesis of new azaflavone analogues of flavones and isoflavones in which the ring oxygen atoms are replaced by a nitrogen atom.

 (in collaboration with Prof Denis O’Carroll and Prof Michael Manefield)